ghc-proposals/ghc-proposals/proposals/0000-decl-invis-binders.rst

 unnoticed by most users, because in order to encounter it, one must use ``StandaloneKindSignatures`` – a relatively recent addition in itself.

-No migration strategy is provided.
+No migration strategy is provided: GHC must assign *some* arity to definition with a trailing invisible variable, and having this behavior user-configurable seems undesirable.

 Breakage 3: Scoping in Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~